abba-platforms/SACE/README.md

 ---

-## SACE System Architech
+## SACE System Architect

-The SACE System Architech is composed of the **SACE Proxy & Implementation**, together with **SACEOracleRegistry** and **SACEPriceUpdater**, with **Security and Governance** enforced via a **Gnosis Safe multisig** controlling all critical operations.
+The SACE System Architect is composed of the **SACE Proxy & Implementation**, together with **SACEOracleRegistry** and **SACEPriceUpdater**, with **Security and Governance** enforced via a **Gnosis Safe multisig** controlling all critical operations.
 It includes a System Flow Diagram providing an end-to-end overview of the oracle → updater → proxy pipeline.
 For the complete architecture, detailed deployment information, and flow diagrams, see the full documentation: [SACE_SYSTEM_ARCHITECT.md](./SACE_SYSTEM_ARCHITECT.md)

 ---